-ATSDR acquired historical industrial hygiene data (i.e., personal air samples for workers), engineering sampling data from work areas, and various operational and technical data for the New Orleans site from a database of W.R.
-Grace documents.
-EPA Region 8 obtained this document database, comprising approximately 2.5 million electronic image files, during the Libby mine investigation.
+ATSDR obtained site-specific environmental and facility operational data from EPA.
+ATSDR also acquired various operational and technical data for the Honolulu site from a database of W.R.
+Grace documents that EPA Region 8 obtained during the investigation of the Libby mine.
+This document database, comprising approximately 2.5 million electronic image files, contains confidential business information as well as private information that is not available to the public.

 EPA assembled and summarized W.R.
-Grace invoices for shipments of vermiculite from the Libby mine to many different sites across the country.
-These invoice records corresponded to Grace's tenure as owner of the Libby mine.
-Limited information is available about production and shipping of vermiculite before 1964.
-ATSDR used EPA's summary of the W.R.
-Grace information to obtain the vermiculite tonnage figures attributed to the New Orleans facility (EPA, unpublished data, April 2001).
+Grace invoices for shipments of vermiculite from the Libby mine to vermiculite sites across the country.
+These invoice records corresponded to the period of W.R.
+Grace's ownership of the Libby mine, which began in 1963.
+Limited information was available about production and shipping of vermiculite before 1964.
+ATSDR used EPA's summary of invoices to estimate vermiculite tonnage figures for the Honolulu facility (EPA, unpublished data, April 2001).

-Other sources of data used for evaluating the site include U.S. Census data, aerial photographs, and site visits by ATSDR and EPA.
+Other sources of data used for evaluating the site include U.S. Census data, historical Bureau of Mines data, aerial photographs, and site visits by EPA.